mfperkins/pithy/README.md

 # Pithy

-[Pithy](https://www.itspithy.com) Pithy is a witty bot which inserts quotes from your favorite leaders straight into your [Slack](http://www.slack.com) conversations.
+[Pithy](https://www.itspithy.com) is a witty bot which inserts quotes from your favorite leaders straight into your [Slack](http://www.slack.com) conversations.
 For example, if you type `/pithy churchill`, Pithy might respond:

 > As Winston Churchill would say ...
 > History will be kind to me for I intend to write it.